IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

 \subsection{Crossover}

-In this subsection, we present the $E$-filtered knowledge distillation crossover w.r.t. the $Q$-filtered behaviour distillation crossover \cite{DBLP:conf/aaai/BodnarDL20}.
-Due to the difference between GAN and RL, our crossover operator differs from it in some aspects including sample filtering and basis network selection.
-Fig.~\ref{fig:Crossover} illustrates the flow of a crossover variation.
+In this subsection, we present the $E$-filtered knowledge distillation crossover {operator} w.r.t. the $Q$-filtered behavior distillation crossover {operator} \cite{DBLP:conf/aaai/BodnarDL20}.
+Due to the difference between GAN{s} and RL, our crossover operator differs from {this previous crossover operator} in some aspects{,} including sample filtering and {basic} network.
+Fig.~\ref{fig:Crossover} illustrates the flow of a crossover {operation}.

-The crossover operation of a pair of parent networks is as follows: \begin{itemize} \item The model with a higher fitness score among the parents is used as the basis of the offspring model, and the results generated by the parents with the same inputs are used as experiences for the offspring to imitate and learn. \item Transferring the knowledge of parents to offspring by means of knowledge distillation. \end{itemize} Note that the parents mentioned in the crossover refer to the mutation individuals generated by the mutation operators rather than the original parents of each generation.
+The crossover operation of a pair of parent networks is as follows: \begin{itemize} \item The model with a higher fitness score among the parents is used as the basis of the offspring model, and the results generated by the parents with the same inputs are used as experiences for the offspring to {learn from}. \item {T}he knowledge of {the} parents {is transferred} to {the} offspring {through} knowledge distillation. \end{itemize} Note that the parents mentioned in {the definition of} the crossover {operation are} the mutation individuals generated by the mutation operators rather than the original parents of each generation.

-The outputs of parents for the same inputs are likely to be completely different.
-So a natural question is that how should the offspring imitate both networks at the same time?
-The solution is that the child chooses the better output to imitate for each input.
-The definition of good or bad sample $x$ is left to $E(x)$.
-The higher the $E(x)$, the more worthy of study. $E(x)$ is defined as follows:
+The outputs of parents for the same inputs are likely to be completely different. {Thus,} a natural question is {the following:} how {can} the offspring imitate both networks at the same time?
+The solution is that the {offspring} choose the better output to imitate for each input.
+The definition of {whether a} sample $x$ {is good or bad} is left to $E(x)$.
+The higher the $E(x)$ {value}, the more worthy of study {a given output is}. $E(x)$ is defined as follows:

-This evaluation also considers both quality and diversity of samples.
+{where $\gamma_2>0$ is a parameter used to balance the two metrics.} This evaluation also considers both {the} quality and diversity of samples{:}

 where $x_i$ is a sample from the same batch as $x$.

 The formal representation of the $E$-filtered knowledge distillation loss used to train the offspring is as follows: